Skip to content

 Fatima’s Great Outdoors by Ambreen Tariq, illustrated by Stevie Lewis

 Fatima and her family go camping for the first time.
 While there are plenty of challenges from putting up the tent to building a fire, they pull together and make it a memorable vacation.
-I love the little bits that make the camping trip uniquely theirs from the Bollywood singing in the car, eating samosas, to the fact that Mama is excellent at catching lizards. [picture book, ages 4 and up]
+I love the little bits that make the camping trip uniquely theirs from the Bollywood singing in the car, and eating samosas, to the fact that Mama is excellent at catching lizards. [picture book, ages 4 and up]

 The Many Colors of Harpreet Singh by Supriya Kelkar, illustrated by Alea Marley

-A sweet book about a young boy, Harpreet, who expresses his feelings by the color of his patka – pink for celebrating, red for needing courage, and yellow for spreading cheer.
+A sweet book about a young boy, Harpreet, who expresses his feelings through the color of his patka – pink for celebrating, red for needing courage, and yellow for spreading cheer.
 But when the family moves to a new city, Harpreet wears his white patka since he is feeling shy.
-A touching story about the universal experience of having to move to a new place and making it home. [picture book, ages 3 and up]
+A touching story about the universal experience of having to move to a new place and make it home. [picture book, ages 3 and up]

 How to Wear a Sari by Darshana Khiani, illustrated by Joanne Lew-Vriethoff

 A young, spirited girl is tired of hearing she’s “too young” from her family.
-She set’s out to prove she can do “older” things too by wearing one of her mother’s saris.
+She sets out to prove she can do “older” things too by wearing one of her mother’s saris.
 There are some mishaps along the way leading to one big “oops”.
 The book ends on a note of family acceptance.
 It’s a book about trying new things, messing up, and fitting in anyway. [picture book, ages 4 and up]

 To examine any book more closely at Indiebound or Amazon, please click on image of book.